Subaward Policy

 Process

 When the Office of Academic Affairs receives a fully-executed award from the prime sponsor with a budget that includes a subaward, the Director will prepare a subaward agreement, have the designated Authorized Individual review the agreement, and then send it to the intended Subrecipient.
-Once negotiations are complete and the signed subaward agreement is returned, the College’s Authorized Individual will execute it on behalf of the College and the Director will return a copy of the complete Agreement to the Subrecipient.
+Once negotiations are complete and the signed subaward agreement is returned, the College’s Authorized Individual will execute it on behalf of the College and the Associate Director will return a copy of the complete Agreement to the Subrecipient.

 Standard Terms in a Subaward Agreement